In-Network-Machine-Learning/DINC/src/help/DINC_Supports/DINC_Supported_Use_Cases.md

 # DINC Supports
 ![DINC Logo](../../images/logo.png)
 <aside>
-💡 A guide to DINC supported use cases.
+💡 A guide to DINC-supported use cases.

 </aside>

 ## Supported use cases
-DINC currently support three use cases.
+DINC currently supports three use cases.
 Hot use cases are marked with 🔥.

 **1. Standard Block 🔥** [Folder](../../use_cases/standard_block) - This use case is for functionality verification.
-In this case, the switching functionality will be simple ipv4 forwarding table.
+In this case, the switching functionality will be simple IPv4 forwarding table.

 **2. switch.p4** - This use case is for functionality verification.
 In this case, the distributed segmentations will coexist with an L2/L3 reference designed by Intel Tofino.